 "Easier said than done," Claire mumbled ungratefully.
 It was so easy for him to give such ignorant advice!

 In the following days, Claire's mind was still heavily burdened with stress and sleep.
 Under house arrest by order of her father, there wasn't much she could do to occupy herself.
-Even her artwork eventually grew unsatisfactory.
-So, she found herself passing the time through sleep.
+When no ideas came to her for art, she went into her father's study to read up on books of their law and society.
+While waiting for "doomsday", as she used to call it, she might as well further educate herself in the duties of being Alpha.

 James had barely been home; he, Luke, and Ajax were too occupied with their duties as alphas in keeping the pack in line, interrogating and investigating.
 From what Claire overheard one night, there was disturbing evidence leading to a possible mole in the pack.
 She refrained from eavesdropping from then on; as curious and determined she was to get into pack business, she didn't want to hear something that would shatter her faith and security in her own home.